getFairAI/script-examples/generic-script/variants/photon/README.md

-# Instructions on how to install DreamShaper SDXL1.0
+# Instructions on how to install Photon - v1

 ## Notes